Signatures of Ultralight Bosons in Compact Binary Inspiral and Outspiral

 \section{Binary Evolution}

-In this section we analyse the binary orbit evolution under DC and DF.
-The GA is approximately rigid provided that it is off-resonance and the companion's perturbation is small $V_*/\left(-\frac{\alpha}{r}\right)\sim q\left(\frac{x_{97}}{x}\right)^3\ll 1$, so besides the extreme-mass-ratio system with $q\ll 1$, this model can be applied to binary with larger mass ratio so long as $x$ is sufficiently large \cite{Takahashi_1}.
-Since the innermost stable circular orbit (ISCO) radius $x_{isco}=6\alpha^2$ of the host BH is deep inside the cloud where the binary may subject to strong mode-mixing or even non-perturbative effects, our discussion would be restricted to the phase of orbit evolution at large radius, specifically we would take $x>10$.
+In this section we analyze the binary orbit evolution under DC and DF.
+The GA is approximately rigid provided that it is off resonance and the companion's perturbation is small, $|V_*/\left(-\frac{\alpha}{r}\right)|\lesssim q\left(\frac{x_{97}}{x}\right)^3\ll 1$.
+Therefore, besides the extreme-mass-ratio system with $q\ll 1$, this model can also be applied to binary with larger mass ratio so long as $x$ is sufficiently large \cite{Takahashi_1}.
+Since the innermost stable circular orbit (ISCO) radius $x_{isco}=6\alpha^2$ of the host BH is deep inside the cloud where the binary may subject to strong mode-mixing or even nonperturbative effects, our discussion would be restricted to the phase of orbit evolution at large radius; specifically we would take $x>10$.

-The evolution of circular orbit is given by Eq.~\eqref{orbit}, where the power function $P(x)$ depends solely on $\beta, \alpha$ and $q$, so the BH mass $M$ only affects the overall time scale\footnote{This is the case even if the time-dependent depleted value of $\beta$ is used, since the depletion time is also proportional to $M$.}.
+The evolution of circular orbit is given by Eq.~\eqref{orbit}, where the power function $P(x)$ depends solely on $\beta, \alpha$ and $q$, so the BH mass $M$ only affects the overall timescale\footnote{This is the case even if the time-dependent depleted value of $\beta$ is used, since the depletion timescale is also proportional to $M$.}.
 At radius $x$, the binary GW frequency is